MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/compose-send-email-copilot.md

 ## Prerequisites

-Ensure that the Sales Copilot feature is enabled in your organization.
+Ensure that the Copilot feature is enabled for your Dynamics 365 Sales organization.
 More information: [Enable and set up copilot capabilities](enable-setup-copilot.md)

 ## View the Copilot composer